EnableX/EnableX-Cordova-Plugin/README.md

-# EnableX Cordova Plugin for Android and iOS
+# EnableX Cordova Plugin: Integration Guide for Android and iOS

+Experience the power of EnableX's video capabilities directly in your Cordova-built Android and iOS applications.
+This repository houses the source code and sample implementations of the EnableX Cordova Plugin, aiming to bridge the gap between high-quality video interactions and cross-platform mobile development.

 ## Sample code